 Located in the Chao Phraya valley, Ayutthaya had been the kingdom of Lavo, which had been ruled by the Khmer king Isanavarman I of the Chenla Kingdom from the 7th century, and at one point was also a mandala of Dvaravati.
 Interestingly, in 903, an ethnic Malay prince and Khmer princess ruled Lavo.
 Their son would become the Khmer Empire King Suryavarman II (1113–1150), who would build Angkor Wat, and the enchanting temples in the northeastern Isaan region, such as Prasat Phanom Rung and Prasat Muang Tam and Prasat Hin Phimai.

-And Ayutthaya, of course, would became known as Siam, and the Tai people called the Siamese.
+And Ayutthaya, of course, would became known as Siam, and the Tai people would be called the Siamese.
 Thailand didn’t come to exist until 1932 following the Siamese revolution, when the constitutional monarchy was formed.
 As for the Mon people on Koh Kret, it’s thought that they settled there after the Burmese sacking of Ayutthaya in 1767 and Ayutthaya’s population moved south to Nonthaburi and Bangkok.

 Things to Do on Koh Kret